Advice on Writing Your Personal Statement

 Sometimes you will find that you end up significantly over the word count and you don’t know which parts to get rid of – follow these useful steps to help you:

 - Avoid waffle – write clearly and concisely.
-Stick to the point and use short, snappy sentences.
+Stick to the point.

 - Let a teacher, friend or relative read your statement.
 They will be able to give you useful feedback to tell you which parts read stronger than others.
 Having another set of eyes looking at it is useful after focusing on it for so long yourself!

 Here are some skills you may want to highlight and showcase within your statement.
-They can be shown in many activities you do, such as volunteering, part-time work and sports teams/music preparation:
+They can be shown in many activities you do, such as volunteering, part-time work and any extra-curricular activities:

 - Communication